Rupa30/Personal-Portfolio/README.md

 # 🌐 Rupa Mahindrakar - Frontend Developer Portfolio

 Welcome to my personal portfolio website!
 This is a fully responsive, modern, and theme-toggle-enabled portfolio to showcase my work, skills, and experience as a Frontend Developer.
-Built with **React**, **Tailwind CSS**, and a sprinkle of animation & UI libraries, this site reflects my passion for clean code and sleek interfaces.
+Built with **React**, **Tailwind CSS**, **Framer Motion** and a sprinkle of animation & UI libraries, this site reflects my passion for clean code and sleek interfaces.

 ## 🚀 Live Demo
 👉 [Visit Portfolio](https://personal-portfolio-rupa30s-projects.vercel.app/)